Tobiaslohre/homelab-linux-server/README.md

 ## Current Status

-The server is installed, reachable over SSH, protected with a basic UFW firewall, and has Docker Engine and Docker Compose installed.

-It is now ready for future homelab services.
+The Minecraft server is running in Docker on the homelab server and is accessible from the local network.
+Public access through DNS and router port forwarding is being configured.

 ## Future Improvements